Deutsche Bank CEO says high profits now trigger 'red flags'

 "We are focusing on new products that actually generate reasonably good returns on regulatory capital...
 We try to target 12 to 20 percent return on risk weighted assets," Chief Executive John Cryan said on an investor call.

-"Why do we cap it at 20 [percent]?
+"Why do we cap it at 20?
 20 is a red flag, because if you are making too much money you need to check if it is still the right thing to do."

 That contrasts with a target of more than 25 percent in return on equity that former Deutsche Bank CEO Josef Ackermann had upheld during his tenure - a time when the investment banking industry boomed and regulation was less stringent.